drdna/WheatBlastEvolution/ARG/README.md

 # Analysis of Recombinational History using ARGweaver

 ## 1. Assemble dataset:
 An appropriate dataset was assembled for chromosome 2 using the custom script [Generate_ARGsites.pl](/ARG/Generate_ARGsites.pl).
-ARGweaver struggles with large datasets (even on the supercomputer) and therefore we included a modest set of strains in the analysis, each representing a different chromosomal haplotype:
+ARGweaver struggles with large datasets (even on the supercomputer) and therefore we included a modest set of strains in the analysis.
+For PoL1/PoT we included a single representive of each haplotype for this chromosome.
+We also included a at least one member of each candidate donor population and three putative non-donors.

 ### PoL1 members
 ATCC64557